stella-emu/stella/stella/README-GP2X.txt

 Known GP2X Performance Issues:
 ------------------------------
 Pitfall 2 runs slow due to extra hardware emulation.
 (Steve foresees this being fixed in the future.)
-Phosphorus effect disabled at the moment due to dragging software video mode.
-(A version that writes
-	directly to hardware is in the works.)

 ---------------------
 Installation to GP2X: